Our primary use case is for virtual desktop infrastructure. We shifted our delivery storage. We installed other Nutanix files classes for it.

 Nutanix Unified Storage fills a need, and it definitely works well within the Nutanix stack.
 It's not a waste of money.
 I would rate it ten out of ten and recommend it.

-I have been using Nutanix Unified Storage for one month.
+I have been using Nutanix Unified Storage for two years and three months.

 Positive